thadguidry/respec/xref.md

 And ReSpec will know what to do.
 If ReSpec can't find a term, it will show an error.
 If you are unsure if a term is exported, head over to https://respec.org/xref/ to see if it's exported.

-If a term is not exported, ask the Editors of that spec to export the term by using `data-export=""`.
+If a term is not exported, ask the Editors of that spec to export the term by using the ["export"](data-export) CSS class.

 ## xref configuration options